ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 >
 > ["load_ref()" in docs](/v3/documentation/smart-contracts/func/docs/stdlib/#load_ref)

-## 📬  External and Internal Messages
+## 📬 External and internal messages

 In this section, we’ll learn more about `internal` and `external` messages and we’ll create messages and send them to the network to minimize the use of pre-cooked functions.

 To carry out this process it is necessary to make use of a ready-made wallet to make the task easier.
 To accomplish this:

 1. Install the [wallet app](/v3/concepts/dive-into-ton/ton-ecosystem/wallet-apps) (e.g., Tonkeeper is used by the author)
 2. Switch wallet app to v3r2 address version
 3. Deposit 1 TON into the wallet
 4. Send the message to another address (you can send to yourself, to the same wallet).

 This way, the Tonkeeper wallet app will deploy the wallet contract and we can use it for the following steps.